wp-plugins/sneakers/readme.txt

 P.S.
 If you want only 1 individual page to show a sneaker.
 Edit that page and select from Sneaker(s) box, save it.
 Thats it!

-Feel free to suggests features.
+Feel free to suggests new features.

 == Installation ==